alicemengqi/site/_pages/about.md

 **I am on the 2022-2023 academic job market!**

 # Research Interests
 My primary research interests are in stochastic modeling and optimization of "modern" stochastic service systems with consideration of strategic human behavior and imperfect systemic information.
-Broadly, the goal is to provide data-driven, actionable policy recommendations to improve system efficiency and outcomes.
+Broadly, the goal is to provide actionable policy recommendations to improve system efficiency and outcomes.

 <p align="center">
 <img src='https://raw.githubusercontent.com/yzhong0/yueyangzhong/main/images/website.png' width="340">